2003-2011 Honda Element

 Cut out the plastic panel in the rear of the opening (Crutchfield Research Photo)

 Once the speaker is removed, you’ll see a plastic panel at the rear of the cavity.
 You’ll need to cut that out with a hacksaw to create the magnet depth needed for your new speaker.
 You’ll also need to cut away the back portion of the speaker grille.
 This isn’t difficult, but you will want to work carefully here.

 You'll need to do a bit of trimming on the Element's speaker grilles (Crutchfield Research Photo)

 With those tasks accomplished, your new speaker will fit comfortably behind the grille.
-A wiring harness and instructions are included free with your speaker purchase.
-An adapter bracket is included with 5-1/4" speakers.
-This bracket will work with the factory mounting holes.
+The wiring harness and adapter brackets (needed if you're installing 5-1/4" speakers) are available at a discount with your Crutchfield speaker purchase.

 If you install aftermarket 6-1/2" speakers, you’ll need to drill new mounting screw holes.
 Take the new speaker, hold it in place, mark the spots for the new holes and drill, baby drill—but only after taking all necessary safety precautions.
 Whenever you’re cutting or drilling in a vehicle, you need to be aware of things such as wiring, windows, and safety devices.
 Always check cutting/drilling depth and location to minimize the risk of damaging the car or yourself.